SoniaVivi/portfolio-site/src/components/featured/projectDescriptions/rommTea.md

-Created with: Ruby on Rails, React, styled-components
+Created with: Ruby on Rails, React, styled-components, Sencha

 A web app for keeping track of the most important aspects in hot leaf water infusing, better known as "brewing tea".